Stephen-Seo/SimpleArchiver/README.md

     --overwrite-create : allows overwriting an archive file --overwrite-extract : allows overwriting when extracting
+    --no-abs-symlink : do not store absolute paths for symlinks --preserve-symlinks : preserve the symlink's path on archive creation instead of deriving abs/relative paths, ignores "--no-abs-symlink" (It is not recommended to use this option, as absolute-path-symlinks may be clobbered on extraction)
-    --no-abs-symlink : do not store absolute paths for symlinks --no-safe-links : keep symlinks that link to outside archive contents --temp-files-dir <dir> : where to store temporary files created when compressing (defaults to current working directory) --write-version <version> : Force write version file format (default 1)
+    --no-safe-links : keep symlinks that link to outside archive contents --temp-files-dir <dir> : where to store temporary files created when compressing (defaults to current working directory) --write-version <version> : Force write version file format (default 1)